Shirin-Siddiqui/CodeBreak1.0/.github/ISSUE_TEMPLATE/submission-template.md

 ---

 **Before you start, please follow this format for your issue title**:
-TEAM NAME - PROJECT NAME
+TEAM NUMBER TEAM NAME-PROJECT NAME

 ## ℹ️ Project information
 _Please complete all applicable._